Weltraum-Fahrer/Coursera-Tensorflow-for-Artificial-Intelligence-Lab/README.md

 # These are Artificial Intelligence(Deep Learning) lab courtesy of Coursera.
-# All assessment were down on jupterlab hosted on the cloud.
+# All assessments were done on Jupterlab hosted on the cloud.